 In addition to Metrolink services, Orange County is also served by the state-supported Pacific Surfliner intercity passenger rail service traveling between San Luis Obispo and San Diego.
 The Pacific Surfliner is operated by Amtrak and managed by the LOSSAN Agency.
-OCTA has served as the managing agency for LOSSAN since 2013 and assumed full administrative and management responsibility for the Pacific Surfliner service in June 2015 via an interagency transfer agreement with the State.
-OCTA continues to serve in this capacity, providing all necessary administrative support to the LOSSAN Agency.
+OCTA has served as the managing agency for the LOSSAN Agency since 2013, providing administrative and management support.